5 Fun Date Ideas in Saratoga That Won't Burn a Hole in Your Wallet

 Watch the Horses Run at Saratoga Race Course

 And they're off!
-Craft a date with an exhilarating experience at one of the oldest horse tracks in the nation.
+Craft a date with an exhilarating experience at one of the premier horse racing tracks in the nation.
 For eight weeks during the summer, Saratoga Race Course offers live racing and a chance to embrace the excitement when the horses turn for the stretch, hoping to cross the finish line first.
 Bring a cooler with your own food and beverages to hang out at the picnic tables in the backyard or watch the races under cover in the Clubhouse.

 Alternative Idea: If the track happens to be on one of its "dark" days but you'd still like to have an equestrian experience, hit up the Saratoga Casino Hotel for live harness racing.
 Admission is free!